AdobeDocs/workfront.en/help/quicksilver/workfront-basics/manage-your-account-and-profile/managing-your-workfront-account/receive-email-invitations.md

    **Last Name**: Your last name (it should be prefilled).
    **Title**: Your title in your organization.
    **Password**: Choose a password to log in to Workfront.
-   **Confirm Password**: Confirm your Workfront password.&nbsp;
+   **Confirm Password**: Confirm your Workfront password.

 1. Select **I accept the Terms and Conditions**.
 1. Click **Log Me In**.
-   This completes the creation of your user account in Workfront.&nbsp;
+   This completes the creation of your user account in Workfront.